KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/orchestrator-cli-reference.md

 _Last updated: 2025-09-30_

-Task **P1.2** delivered a lightweight Node.js command-line interface that reads the declarative stage graph, executes the pipeline end-to-end, and provides structured feedback to contributors.
+A lightweight Node.js command-line interface reads the declarative stage graph, executes the pipeline end-to-end, and provides structured feedback to contributors.
 This document now serves as the reference for the shipped implementation.

 ## Key capabilities